teloxide/teloxide/CODE_STYLE.md

    /// this function make request to telegram pub fn make_request(url: &str) -> String { ... }
    ```
-3. Do not use ending punctuation in short list items (usually containing just one phrase or sentence).
+3. Do not use ending punctuation in short list items (usually containing just one phrase or sentence):
    ```md
    <!-- GOOD -->
    - Handle different kinds of Update